 Dr. Kerry Healey

-Dr. Kerry Murphy Healey is internationally recognized for her nearly three decades of service in academia, government, and humanitarian work both in the United States and overseas.
-She took office as Babson’s first woman president on July 1, 2013.
+Dr. Kerry Healey took office as President of Babson College in July 2013, following nearly three decades of service in academia, government and humanitarian work both in the United States and internationally.

 Healey is the thirteenth president of Babson College and the first woman to hold that position.
 Under her leadership, Babson has strengthened its reputation and position as the recognized global leader in entrepreneurship education, consistently ranked the No. 1 undergraduate school and No. 1 MBA program for entrepreneurship, and No. 1 for international students.

 President Healey has worked to expand global access to entrepreneurship education on campus and around the world.
 She created and launched Babson's prestigious Global Scholars program, a full-tuition, need-based scholarship for exceptional international students.
 During her tenure, Babson has expanded its presence in Boston and Miami, and brought free, online entrepreneurship courses to more than 100,000 students in 200 countries and territories worldwide.
 Through the creation of Babson Connect: Worldwide, the College's annual entrepreneurship summit, President Healey has coalesced Babson's global community of 40,000 alumni and friends in 114 countries.
 Since she took office, alumni participation has increased 100 percent.

 Healey has presided over many Babson milestones: welcoming the most diverse and well-qualified students in Babson history, celebrating the historic successes of Babson Athletics, and taking unprecedented steps to enhance higher education access and affordability.